Accenture/mercury/guides/CHAPTER-6.md

 rest.automation=true
 ```

-The platform-core will use `rest.server.port` instead of `server.port` so that the lightweight HTTP server and
+The platform-core and Spring Boot will use `rest.server.port` and `server.port` respectively.
-Spring Boot's Tomcat can co-exist.

 ## The rest-spring-example demo application

 Let's review the `rest-spring-example` demo application in the "examples/rest-spring-example" project.

-You can use the rest-spring-example as a template to quickly create a Spring Boot application.
+You can use the rest-spring-example as a template to create a Spring Boot application.

 In addition to the REST automation engine that let you create REST endpoints by configuration, you can also
-programmatically create REST endpoints with the following choices:
+programmatically create REST endpoints with the following approaches:

-1. JAX-RS
+1. JAX-RS REST endpoints
-2. Spring Controller
+2. Spring RestControllers
-3. Servlet 3.1
+3. Servlet 3.1 WebServlets

 We will examine asynchronous REST endpoint with the `AsyncHelloWorld` class.